Riesz summability on boundary lines of holomorphic functions generated by Dirichlet series: Introduction

 exists.

 Hedenmalm and Saaksman in \cite{HedenmalmSaksman} proved a Carleson type convergence theorem for $L_2(\mathbb{T}^\infty)$, i.e. the Fourier series of every function in $L_2(\mathbb{T}^\infty)$ converges almost everywhere.
-This deep fact in particular shows that there is an alternative theorem which sometimes may compensate for the loss caused by the Bayart-Konyagin-Queffelec example.
-To explain this, recall that all $\chi: \mathbb{N} \to \mathbb{T}$, so all completely multiplicative mappings from $\mathbb{N}$ into $\mathbb{T}$, in a natural form a compact abelian group (identifying them with $\mathbb{T}^\infty$).
-Then we know from \cite[Theorem~1.4]{HedenmalmSaksman} (see also \cite[Theorem~2.1]{defant2020variants}), that for every Dirichlet series $D = \sum a_n n^{-s}$ with $(a_{n})\in \ell_{2}$ (which covers Dirichlet series from $\mathcal{D}_{\infty}$)
+A particular consequence of this deep fact is that there is an alternative theorem which sometimes may compensate for the loss caused by the Bayart-Konyagin-Queff\'{e}lec example.